 The US Dept. of Justice's Bureau of Justice Statistics reported that on Sept.
 30, 2012, there were a total of 187,773 people sentenced and serving time in US federal prison for any offense.
 Of those, 97,214 people (51.8% of the total) had as their most serious charge a drug offense: 96,907 of them for drug trafficking or manufacture (51.6% of the total), 296 for drug possession (0.16% of the total), and 11 for "other"* drug offenses.

 In 1973, there were 328,670 arrests reported by the FBI's Uniform Crime Reports (UCR) for drug law violations, out of a total 9,027,700 arrests nationwide for all offenses.
-Also that year, authorities reported 380,560 arrests for all violent crimes and 1,448,700 arrests for all property offenses.
+Also that year, authorities reported 380,560 arrests for Part One offense violent crimes and 1,448,700 arrests for Part One offense property offenses.